Crawford, Murphy & Tilly Provides Service Delivery Innovation and Improves Client Retention

 - IT governance

-The Executive Vice President in charge of operations and his team identified challenges, both internally and with clients, in data sharing and in collaborating on projects in real time.
+The Senior Vice President in charge of operations and his team identified challenges, both internally and with clients, in data sharing and collaborating on projects in real-time.
 They took this as an opportunity to create real business impact by innovating and improving client service delivery.
-The firm worked with SWC to identify unmet productivity needs of their client-facing teams and to lay out a roadmap for addressing the most important of these.
-The firm deployed mobile and collaborative capabilities which made it easier for their teams and clients to access data and work smarter, at any time, from anywhere, using whichever tools were best to get the job done.
-According to the firm’s EVP of operations, they have demonstrably improved client service delivery and the firm expects to see tangible improvements in client satisfaction, retention, and additional business.
+The firm worked with SWC to identify unmet productivity needs of their client-facing teams and to lay out a roadmap for addressing the most important initiatives first.

-The firm competes also to attract and retain the best talent.
+Crawford, Murphy & Tilly also compete to attract and retain the best talent.
 The firm’s workforce, workplaces, and the needs of clients are evolving.
-The firm recognized the need to provide flexibility to employees in how they serve clients.
-There is a great deal of pride in the firm’s people, and this is recognized as a key contributor to client satisfaction and longevity of both staff and clients.
+They recognized the need to provide flexibility to employees in how they serve clients.
+The company takes a great deal of pride in their people, and this is recognized as a key contributor to client satisfaction and longevity of both staff and clients.